autodesk-forks/MaterialX/source/README.md

 ## Unsupported definitions for Shader Generation

-Nodes and implementations which are not currently supported:
+The following nodes and implementations are not currently supported:
 -   ambientocclusion
 -   arrayappend
 -   curveadjust
 -   displacementshader and volumeshader and associated operations (add, multiply, mix)
 -   mix surfaceshader for GLSL
--   Matrix33 type operations for OSL.

 ## Rendering Utilities